Dr Emily-Marie Pacheco

 Responsibilities & affiliations

-- Learning and Teaching lead for Clinical and Health Psychology
+- Learning and Teaching lead, Clinical and Health Psychology

-- Dissertation Co-Lead for MSc Psychology of Mental Health (Conversion); MSc Psychological Therapies; MSc Mental Health in Children and Young People: Psychological Approaches (Online Learning) - MSc Mental Health in Children and Young People: Psychological Approaches (On Campus).
+- Dissertation Coordinator, MSc Psychology of Mental Health (Conversion); MSc Psychological Therapies; MSc Mental Health in Children and Young People: Psychological Approaches (Online Learning); MSc Mental Health in Children and Young People: Psychological Approaches (On Campus).